cloudnativer/kube-install/README.md

 ![download-pkg](docs/images/download-pkg.jpg)

-If you want to install version 1.14 of kubernetes, download the kube-install-pkg-1.14.tgz package file.If you want to install version 1.18 of kubernetes, download the kube-install-pkg-1.18.tgz package file.<br>
+If you want to install version 1.14 of kubernetes, download the kube-install-pkg-1.14.tgz package file.If you want to install version 1.17 of kubernetes, download the kube-install-pkg-1.17.tgz package file.If you want to install version 1.18 of kubernetes, download the kube-install-pkg-1.18.tgz package file.<br>

 For example, we are now installing kubernetes v1.18, and we have downloaded the kube-install-pkg-1.18.tgz package.<br>